-Travel from Melaka to Alor Setar by Bus
+Travel from Malacca to Alor Setar by Bus

-If you’re a Melakan or visiting Melaka and wish to make the journey up north to Alor Setar, the capital city of Kedah, you can always do so by bus.
+If you’re from Malacca or just visiting and wish to make the journey up north to Alor Setar, the capital city of Kedah, you can always do so by bus.
 Taking a bus ride is one of the most relaxing and stress-free ways to travel.

-In Melaka, you’ll be picked up bus companies like Intercity, Transnasional, Cepat Ekspress.
-All three pick up passengers from Melaka Sentral.
+Intercity, Transnasional and Cepat Express are among the few operators that would kick start your journey from Malacca to Alor Setar, beginning from Melaka Sentral.
 Transnasional makes an extra stop to pick up passengers from the Alor Gajah bus station.
-Getting to Melaka Sentral is a breeze as all the city buses in Melaka make a stop there, or you can grab a taxi from anywhere in Melaka.
+Getting to Melaka Sentral is a breeze as all the city buses in Malacca make a stop there, or you can grab a taxi from anywhere in Malacca.
 Once you reach Alor Setar the buses will drop you off at the Shahab Perdana terminal.
-Depending on which bus provider you take, the travel time will vary between 7 hours to 9 hours.
+Depending on which bus provider you take, the travel time will vary between 7-9 hours.

 Things to do in Alor Setar